In this post: Struggling with how to decorate a bookshelf? I’m sharing my simple tried and true formulas for adding bookshelf decor that works!

 Kris Jarrett says

 Long shelves are hard!
-You can still do these same vignettes and just do 2-3 of them per shelf.
+You can still do these same groupings but do 3 of them per shelf instead of 1-2.
 I think that in general, post people try to put too much on long shelves to fill them up so try leaving them with a little more blank space and see if that helps a bit!

 Annie says